pocky/Address/README.md

 Ok now, you have a complete Postal Address but somewhere in your brain, you say:

-`Oh fuck, sometimes I don't have any region or post office box and addresses are not writed in France or US with the same order and...`
+`Oh fuck, sometimes I don't have any region or post-office box and addresses are not written in France or in US with the same order and...`

 Don't panic, there is a formatter for that!